-Candidates must hold a full-time faculty appointment as a vascular surgeon with active privileges at a medical school accredited by the Liaison Committee on Medical Education in the United States or the Committee for the Accreditation of Canadian Medical Schools in Canada.
-Only one nomination per institution per year will be considered.
-The following conditions also must be met:
+To be eligible for consideration, Wylie Scholar candidates must hold a full-time faculty appointment as a vascular surgeon with active privileges at a medical school accredited by the Liaison Committee on Medical Education in the United States or the Committee for the Accreditation of Canadian Medical Schools in Canada.
+Only one nomination from each academic training program within an institution per year will be considered.

 Vascular Cures will award each Wylie Scholar $50,000 per year for up to three years, subject to an annual review by the committee.
 Payment of awards will be made to the candidate’s institution and the institution will be responsible for disbursing all funds and for the administration of the grant.
 Vascular Cures does not pay indirect costs.